-If you would like to increase your profit and gain visibility, search engine optimization is the answer you need.
+Search engine optimization is the answer you need if you want to increase your profit and gain visibility.
 SEO improves your odds of putting your website on the first page of Google and the other search engines, and you will like what you see.
-You get a steady stream of targeted traffic that is already interested in your products or services, and you will enjoy the rewards in no time.
-Many businesses that implement an effective SEO plan notice enhanced traffic and profitability within a few months.
+You get a steady stream of targeted traffic already interested in your products or services, and you will enjoy the rewards in no time.
+Many businesses implementing an adequate SEO plan notice enhanced traffic and profitability within a few months.

 Some people get disappointed when they learn they won’t get results right away, but you must remember that SEO is a strategy that takes a while to work.
 Those who wait long enough to enjoy the rewards are glad they did.
 This guide explores technical SEO and what it can do for you.
 You will soon learn how to use SEO to rank your website and increase the effectiveness of your marketing plan, and the outcome will make you smile.

-Setting up a website is the first step you must take when you want to implement an SEO plan.
+Setting up a website is the first step you must take to implement an SEO plan.
 Many businesses overlook the importance of having a website, and you don’t want to fall into that trap if you are serious about taking your bottom line to the next level.